Steyr AUG: AUG HBAR

-AUG Para
+AUG 9mm

-The Steyr AUG Para also known as the AUG SMG or AUG 9mm, is a submachine gun variant of the AUG chambered in 9×19mm Parabellum cartridge and has been produced since 1988.
-It differs from the rifle variants by having a different barrel, bolt and magazine.
-It is an automatic, blowback-operated model that fires from a closed bolt, and does not use the rifle's gas system.
-Unlike the rifle variants, it has a unique 420 mm barrel with six right-hand grooves at a 250 mm (1:9.8 in) rifling twist rate, with a recoil compensator, a slightly different charging handle and a magazine well adapter enabling the use of proprietary 25-round box magazines.
-The original design of the AUG 9mm, known as the MP88, used Steyr MPi 69 magazines.
+The Steyr AUG 9mm, also known as the AUG Para, is a submachine gun variant of the AUG chambered for the 9×19mm Parabellum cartridge and has been produced since 1988.
+It differs from the rifle variants by having a unique 420 mm barrel with six right-hand grooves at a 250 mm (1:9.8 in) rifling twist rate, with a recoil compensator, a slightly different charging handle, and a magazine well adapter enabling the use of Steyr MPi 69 25- and 32-round box magazines.
+It is blowback-operated and fires from a closed bolt, omitting the original rifle's gas system.
 A conversion kit used to transform any assault rifle configuration into the submachine gun configuration is also available.
-The conversion kit consists of a barrel, bolt, adapter insert and magazine.
+The conversion kit consists of a barrel, bolt, adapter insert, and magazine.